Before we get to what you need to know about the FAFSA form before October 1st, here are three basic things you should know:

 Now that we’ve got the basic details of the FAFSA covered, here are a few important things you should know and do before October 1st:

-Start Getting Organized Today
+1. Start Organizing Today

 The FAFSA asks you for a lot of information regarding your family situation and your finances.
 You will also need to fill in some personal details.
 Instead of scrambling after October 1st to get all of the details you need to fill in, why not start getting it all together today?
 That way you have it all ready to go on October 1st and can start filling in the form right away.